St Joseph’s Cathedral Primary School

 Baseline data indicates that most pupils entered Nursery and Reception with skills below average.
 Using carefully planned programmes and intervention strategies pupils make rapid progress.
 This is seen in books and through discussions with pupils.
 It is also seen in assessments, particularly in reading, where progress of pupils is accelerated.

-In personalised assessments, despite the pandemic, many children made progress in line with their ability.
+In personalised assessments many children made progress in line with their ability, some making accelerated progress.

 Pupils progress meetings, scrutiny of work and data indicates that pupils are making good progress from their starting point.